addok/addok/docs/plugins.md

   geocoding of CSV files)
 - [addok-psql](https://github.com/addok/addok-psql): import from PosgreSQL database into Addok.
 - [addok-trigrams](https://github.com/addok/addok-trigrams): alternative index algorithm based on trigrams.
+- [addok-sqlite-store](https://github.com/addok/addok-sqlite-store): store documents into SQLite.

-## Writting a plugin
+## Writing a plugin

 As usual, best way to learn is to look at the code: look at the other plugins for inspiration.

 ### Anatomy of a plugin

-An Addok plugin in simply a python module:
+An Addok plugin is simply a python module:

 - it must be installed in the PYTHONPATH for addok to be able to import it
 - it should have the `addok.ext` entry point in case it needs to use the API